for Education MA (Hons)

 - You will present a two-minute prepared presentation to the rest of the group (approximately 12 other applicants and the interview panel).

-- You should present without visual aids such as PowerPoint and we ask that you do not read from notes.
-You may use brief notes written on cue cards for reference.
+- You will not have access to technology on the day so please do not use PowerPoint or any similar digital technology to support your presentation.
+We ask that you do not read from notes, however, you may use brief notes written on cue cards for reference.

 - Group Discussion